On the exact region determined by Kendall's tau and Spearman's rho: Introduction

 \section{Introduction}

-Kendall's $\tau$ and Spearman's $\rho$ are, without doubt, the two most famous nonparametric measures of association/concordance.
+Kendall's $\tau$ and Spearman's $\rho$ are, without doubt, the two most famous nonparametric measures of concordance.
 Given random variables $X,Y$ with continuous distribution functions $F$ and $G$ respectively, Spearman's $\rho$ is defined as the Pearson correlation coefficient of the $\mathcal{U}(0,1)$-distributed random variables $U:=F \circ X$ and $V:=G \circ Y$ whereas Kendall's $\tau$ is given by the probability of concordance minus the probability of discordance, i.e.

-whereby $(X_1,Y_1)$ and $(X_2,Y_2)$ are independent and have the same distribution as $(X,Y)$.
+where $(X_1,Y_1)$ and $(X_2,Y_2)$ are independent and have the same distribution as $(X,Y)$.
 Since both measures are scale invariant they only depend on the underlying (uniquely determined) copula $A$ of $(X,Y)$.
-It is well known and straightforward to verify (see \cite{Ne}) that, given the copula $A$ of $(X,Y)$, Kendall's $\tau$ and Spearman's $\rho$ can be expressed as
+It is well known and straightforward to verify \citep{Ne} that, given the copula $A$ of $(X,Y)$, Kendall's $\tau$ and Spearman's $\rho$ can be expressed as

-whereby $\mu_A$ denotes the doubly stochastic measure corresponding to $A$.
-Considering that $\tau$ and $\rho$ quantify different aspects of the underlying dependence structure (see \cite{FreNe} and the references therein) a very natural question is how much they can differ, i.e. if $\tau(X,Y)$ is known which values may $\rho(X,Y)$ assume and vice versa.
-The following well-known universal inequalities between $\tau$ and $\rho$ go back to Daniels \cite{Dan} and Durbin and Stuart \cite{D+S} respectively (for alternative proofs see \cite{Kr,Ge,Ne}):
+where $\mu_A$ denotes the doubly stochastic measure corresponding to $A$.
+Considering that $\tau$ and $\rho$ quantify different aspects of the underlying dependence structure \citep{FreNe} a very natural question is how much they can differ, i.e. if $\tau(X,Y)$ is known which values may $\rho(X,Y)$ assume and vice versa.
+The first of the following two well-known universal inequalities between $\tau$ and $\rho$ goes back to \cite{Dan}, the second one to \cite{D+S} (for alternative proofs see \cite{Kr,Ge,Ne}):

-The inequalities together yield the set $\Omega_0$ (see Figure \ref{regionintro}) to which we will refer to as \emph{classical $\tau$-$\rho$ region} in the sequel.
-Daniels' inequality is known to be sharp (see \cite{Ne}) whereas the first part of the inequality by Durbin and Stuart is only known to be sharp at the points $p_n=(-1+\frac{2}{n},-1+\frac{2}{n^2})$ with $n \geq 2$ (which, using symmetry, is to say that the second part is sharp at the points $-p_n$).
-Although both inequalities are known since the 1950s and the interrelation between $\tau$ and $\rho$ has received much attention also in recent years (see \cite{FreNe} and the references therein), to the best of the authors' knowledge the \emph{exact $\tau$-$\rho$ region $\Omega$}, defined by ($\kc$ denoting the family of all two-dimensional copulas)
+The inequalities together yield the set $\Omega_0$ (see Figure \ref{regionintro}) which we will refer to as \emph{classical $\tau$-$\rho$ region} in the sequel.
+Daniels' inequality is known to be sharp \citep{Ne} whereas the first part of the inequality by Durbin and Stuart is only known to be sharp at the points $\boldsymbol{p}_n=(-1+\frac{2}{n},-1+\frac{2}{n^2})$ with $n \geq 2$ (which, using symmetry, is to say that the second part is sharp at the points $-\boldsymbol{p}_n$).
+Although both inequalities are known since the 1950s and the interrelation between $\tau$ and $\rho$ has received much attention also in recent years, in particular concerning the so-called Hutchinson-Lai conjecture \citep{FreNe,Hue,BL}, to the best of the authors' knowledge the \emph{exact $\tau$-$\rho$ region $\Omega$}, defined by ($\kc$ denoting the family of all two-dimensional copulas)

 is still unknown.